Advanced Practice Physiotherapist (APP)

 Please refer to the MFQ guidance document for the link to the questionnaire and a list of who this needs to be completed by.

-The portfolio will be made up of three parts:
+The portfolio will be made up of two parts (consists of mandatory and supporting evidence).

 1. Mandatory submissions

-The mandatory submissions are not likely to cover all of the required APP competencies.
 Additional documents should be provided to demonstrate you have met each of the APP competencies.
-Please refer to the APP Competency Assessment Guidance document for more information.3.
-Evidence of work history
+These should be connected to the relevant competencies on the APP Competency Assessment Template.
+Please refer to the Selecting Your Supporting Evidence document for more information.

 Application Resources